WeightWatchers: $1.15B Debt Cut in 42-Day Prepackaged Plan

 Emergence and Post-Confirmation

-Emergence as Private Company
+Emergence as Private Company.

 CEO Tara Comonte, appointed permanent CEO in December 2024, continued to lead the reorganized enterprise.
 The company's core operations included digital subscriptions, in-person workshops, corporate wellness programs, and the Sequence telehealth platform.
+S&P Global assigned WW International a 'B-' credit rating on July 9, 2025, following the company's exit from chapter 11.

-Rapid Case Wind-Down
+Rapid Case Wind-Down.

 Frequently Asked Questions